netobserv/flowlogs-pipeline/docs/api.md

                  filters: a list of criteria to filter entries by
                          key: the key to match and filter by
                          value: the value to match and filter by
-                         type: (enum) the type of filter match: equal (default), not_equal, presence, absence, match_regex or not_match_regex
+                         type: the type of filter match (enum)
                             equal: match exactly the provided filter value
                             not_equal: the value must be different from the provided filter
                             presence: filter key must be present (filter value is ignored)
                             absence: filter key must be absent (filter value is ignored)
                             match_regex: match filter value as a regular expression
                             not_match_regex: the filter value must not match the provided regular expression
                  valueKey: entry key from which to resolve metric value
                  labels: labels to be associated with the metric
                  buckets: histogram buckets